zpb4/hybrid-SWM_training/training_exercise.md

 #### _SEP distribution_

 ## Code implementation
 This is all quite a lot to parse.
 Let's take a look at the code implementation, which may clarify some of these higher level descriptions.
+The model scripts included in this repo have been commented quite extensively, so I'll just try to highlight key sections of the code to explain what they are doing.
+### Data processing
+As noted above, the data processing part of the procedure is not super hard to follow.

 ![image info](figures_tables/fig5.png "Error correction result")